jraypix/About-me/README.md

 - 👋 Hi, I’m @jraypix
 - 👀 I’m interested in Cloud System Administration
-- 🌱 I’m currently learning AWS Cloud Practitioner
+- 🌱 I’m currently into AWS Cloud Engineering
 - 💞️ I’m looking to collaborate with other students to make the learning experience more interesting
 - 📫 How to reach me?
 Jusht send a quick message 😉
 - 🧑‍💻 if you need a course or assistance with Linux Systems Administration, I'm your man 🤠